Travis Webb

-Travis Webb (October 8, 1910January 27, 1990) was an American racecar driver from Joplin, Missouri.
+Travis Leon "Spider" Webb (October 8, 1910 – January 27, 1990) was an American racing driver.
 He was the 1948 American Automobile Association (AAA) Midwest Sprint Car champion.
-He raced in numerous AAA Champ Car races including six Indianapolis 500.
+He raced in numerous AAA Championship Car races including six Indianapolis 500s.

-Webb was known to his friends as "Webbie" and nicknamed "Spider".
-He had a portable bar in the trunk of his car at all times and was known for his free spirit and his humor.
+Known as "Spider", Webb transported a portable bar in the trunk of his car at all times and was known for his free spirit and his humor.

-Background
+Early life

 Webb was born in Joplin, Missouri.
 His father made cabinets.
-Webb's parents moved the family to Los Angeles in 1923.
+Webb's parents moved the family to Los Angeles, California in 1923.

 Racing career

 Webb began racing on the Muroc Dry Lake (now known as Rogers Dry Lake) in 1928.
 His car owner gave him the nickname "Spider".

 Webb decided to stop racing on the long straightaways and decided to focus on dirt oval racing of Southern California.
 One of the tracks that he raced was Legion Ascot Speedway where he raced in the "B" class.